Azure/azure-devops-cli-extension/CONTRIBUTING.md

 ## Have a question

-Search existing github [issues](https://github.com/Microsoft/azure-devops-cli-extension/issues?q=is%3Aopen+is%3Aissue+label%3Aquestion) for similar questions first, and feel free to file an issue with a "question" tag to get our attention.
+Search existing [questions](https://stackoverflow.com/questions/tagged/azure-devops) for similar questions first, and feel free to create a new question with "azure-devops" tag to get azure devops community attention.

 ## Found a bug

-### Where to find known issues

-Check open [issues](https://github.com/Microsoft/azure-devops-cli-extension/issues?q=is%3Aopen+is%3Aissue+label%3Abug) before you file a new bug report.

-If you find your issue already exists, make relevant comments and add your reaction.
-Use a reaction in place of a "+1" comment:
-👍 - upvote
-👎 - downvote

-### Report new issue

-The best way to get your bug fixed is to provide good repro steps.
-Use our [Bug template](https://github.com/Microsoft/azure-devops-cli-extension/issues/new/choose) to report any issues.
+Search existing [issues](https://developercommunity.visualstudio.com/spaces/21/index.html) for similar questions first, and feel free to open a new issue.

 ## Feature requests